-You may be required to pay a commission directly to a broker or financial intermediary for effecting transactions in Drexel Hamilton Class Shares.
-In addition to Drexel Hamilton Class Shares, the Fund also offers other classes of shares to investors.
-These other share classes are subject to different fees and expenses (which affect performance) and are entitled to different services than Drexel Hamilton Class Shares.
-Information regarding these other share classes is included in the Prospectus for the applicable share class and may be obtained from your Intermediary or from Goldman Sachs by calling the number on the back cover of the Prospectus.
+In addition to Capital Shares, each Fund also offers other classes of shares to investors.
+These other share classes are subject to different fees and expenses (which affect performance) and are entitled to different services than Capital Shares.
+Information regarding these other share classes may be obtained from your Intermediary or from Goldman Sachs by calling the number on the back cover of the Prospectus.

-What Is My Minimum Investment In The Fund?
+What Is My Minimum Investment In The Funds?

-Minimum initial investment \$10 million in Drexel Hamilton Class Shares of the Fund alone or in combination with other assets under the management of GSAM and its affiliates Minimum additional investment No minimum
+Minimum initial investment \$10 million in Capital Shares of a Fund alone or in combination with other assets under the management of GSAM and its affiliates Minimum additional investment No minimum

-The minimum investment requirement is applied only at the intermediary level, and is not applied to clients individually, for the following groups of investors: (i) clients of bank or brokerage intermediaries offering capital market or treasury services to corporations, non-profit organizations and certain other institutional clients; (ii) current or former clients of discretionary investment programs offered by banks, broker-dealers, or other financial intermediaries; and (iii) certain brokerage clients as determined from time to time by the Investment Adviser and/or the Distributor.
+The minimum investment requirement is applied only at the intermediary level, and is not applied to clients individually, for the following groups of investors: (i) clients of bank or brokerage intermediaries offering capital market or treasury services to corporations, non-profit organizations, certain other institutional clients and, under certain limited circumstances, high-net worth individuals; (ii) current or former clients of discretionary investment programs offered by banks, broker-dealers, or other financial intermediaries; and (iii) certain brokerage clients as determined from time to time by the Investment Adviser and/or the Distributor.
 In determining the minimum investment requirement, client assets may be aggregated with assets of its subsidiaries and certain affiliates, if applicable.